Managing money and avoiding debt

 - How many credit cards do you have?
 How much do you owe on each?
 How much do you pay off each month?

 Answering these questions can help you to list all of your debts.
-Then you can focus on clearing one debt at a time.
+Once you’ve done this, you can focus on clearing one debt at a time.
 You might want to start with the smallest debt so that you gain confidence to tackle the bigger debts.

-Taking steps to reduce debt will help you avoid stress.
-If you have a partner, reducing debt might also help you avoid arguments.
+Taking steps to reduce debt will reduce your financial and personal stress.
+If you have a partner, reducing debt might also help you avoid conflict with each other.

 Australian Government help with debt